 A good survey should give ample opportunity for respondents to express enthusiasm for, and assert their Constitutional right and need for, being surrounded by people they hate and who hate them, for their mutual defense against every faction’s inclinations toward theocracy and fascism.
 In one’s home, people we hate can be prohibited and unwelcome.
 But in most workplaces, especially any public ones or ones providing services to the public, people we hate are indispensable.

 When inclusivity and diversity are not aggravating and morally repugnant to all involved, they are not inclusivity and diversity at all.
 They are just the opposite.
 A survey measuring inclusivity and diversity should ask how often one finds one’s co-workers and customers personally morally repugnant.
 Then it should ask how often one has observed one’s morally repugnant co-workers or customers doing actual harm to people in or via the workplace, and how likely one believes one’s morally repugnant co-workers are to do actual harm to people in or via the workplace in the near future.
 High scores on the first question with low scores on the latter two would be an optimal combination.
-Any score above low on the first question indicates a lack of genuine diversity.
-Anything but low scores on the latter pair of questions indicate a lack of genuine inclusivity.
+Any score but high on the first question indicates a lack of genuine diversity.
+Any score but low on the latter pair of questions indicate a lack of genuine inclusivity.

 Diversity and inclusion means freedom to hate bound up tightly with freedom from harm.

 It is decidedly not freedom from hate, because that is always bound up tightly with freedom to harm.
+To be free from others hating me in public, I would have to be asymmetrically free to harm them, either directly or through state police power.

-This would give us the data we need to measure actual diversity and inclusivity as independent attributes of the workplace, for the good of ourselves as individuals, for our families and communities, and for our nation.
+This would give us the data we need to measure and improve actual diversity and inclusivity as independent attributes of the workplace, for the good of ourselves as individuals, for our families and communities, and for our nation.